Qori Q'oncha - Peru

 IMPACT SINCE THE BEGINNING OF THE PROGRAM

-Qori Q'oncha is proud to be the first improved kitchen program in the world certified with the prestigious Gold Standard.
+Qori Q'oncha is proud to be the first Improved Cookstove Program in the world to be certified to the prestigious Gold Standard.
 The positive impacts on our communities and our planet are carefully measured and reported as contributions to achieve the Sustainable Development Goals (SDGs), defined by the United Nations Organization.

 Beneficiaries